bitrise-io/devcenter/_articles/en/team-management/organizations/saml-sso-in-organizations.md

 Before connecting SAML SSO to your Organization, make sure:

 * You have a SAML SSO provider (Identity Provider) that you can connect Bitrise to and the administrator to the SAML SSO provider is at hand.
-* Your account on Bitrise has an Org with [Org Elite or Velocity plan](https://www.bitrise.io/pricing).
+* Your account on Bitrise has a [Velocity plan](https://www.bitrise.io/pricing).
 If it doesn’t have an Org, go ahead and [create one](/team-management/organizations/creating-org/).
 Setting up SAML SSO is the same for existing and brand new Orgs on Bitrise.
 * As with other [Org management actions](/team-management/organizations/members-organizations/), only the Org owner can set up SAML SSO to a Bitrise Org.

 ## Navigating to the Single Sign-On page of Bitrise